 Because of this decreased risk, insurance companies provide lower rates for longer-term clients.
 If you're new to the world of insurance, you should start your record with higher than state minimum bodily injury and property damage limits.
 This will protect your property and get you off on the right foot with insurance companies.

 The data below is based on two 30-year-old drivers with either no history of liability insurance history or five years of high-liability limit car insurance coverage.
-With all other metrics constant, the same car insurance quote is $62 cheaper for the driver with a more comprehensive insurance history.
+With all other metrics constant, the same car insurance quote is $62 cheaper for the driver with a longer insurance history.

 |Insurance Company||6-month premium without insurance history||6-month premium w/100/300 BI Limits for 5 years|

 If you're looking for insurance and you either don't have an insurance background or only have a history of carrying state-minimum coverage, Nationwide could be an affordable option.

 While the majority of people use their vehicle for pleasure, using your personal auto policy for business use can bump up your premium quite a bit.
 This has to do with the way your insurance company views the increased risk that comes with using the vehicle for business uses.